Adler Planetarium: Timeline

 1991 – The museum unveils the results of the $6.5 million renovation project.
 After 23 years of leadership, Dr. Joseph M. Chamberlain retires.

 1999 – The 60,000 square foot Sky Pavilion, designed by Lohan Associates of Chicago, opens to the public.
 The addition features four new exhibition galleries, including the historic Atwood Sphere and the Definiti (formerly StarRider) Theater.

 2005 – Retired NASA Astronaut James A. Lovell Jr. serves as chairman of Adler's 75th-anniversary celebration.

 2007 – The Adler unveils its new Space Visualization Laboratory, bringing the latest images of space science to the public.

 2010 – The Adler begins transformation of the historic Sky Theater.
 The renamed Grainger Sky Theater opened in May 2011.
 At the time, the Grainger was the most technologically advanced dome theater in the world.
 Thomas Roszak Architecture designed the Clark Family Welcome Gallery using an LED-lit fabric and aluminum structure that includes educational interactive material projected on the fabric walls.

 2012 – Paul H. Knappenberger Jr. Ph.D., announces his retirement after 21 years of service.

 2013 – The Board of Trustees elects astrophysicist and academic leader Michelle B. Larson, Ph.D., as president and CEO.
 Dr. Larson becomes the Adler's ninth leader and the first female president.

 2015 – Major upgrade of the Doane Observatory completed.

+2025 – The Adler Planetarium appoints Elizabeth Babcock as President and Chief Executive Officer.